hectortosa/rafflr/README.md

 ## Lucky One

 In this type of raffle, there is no need to add a list of prizes.
 The Lucky One will be selected randomly from the list of participants.

+## Shuffle Order

+This raffle will simply re-order the participants list.
+Simply add the participants and click on **Shuffle** button.